Northwest Nazarene University is committed to preparing ministry leaders for the twenty-first century.

 - Ministry in the Church of the Nazarene - 4 years of service

-This program is available to all undergraduate students entering NNU who select a major and a minor within the School of Theology & Christian Ministries and who plan on vocational ministry within the Church of the Nazarene.
+This program is available to all undergraduate students entering NNU who select a major and a minor within the College of Theology & Christian Ministries and who plan on vocational ministry within the Church of the Nazarene.
 To qualify for the Ministerial Scholarship in subsequent years, students must achieve Ministerial Standing (an annual formative process that involves student-faculty interviews, building an electronic portfolio, and ministry experience).

 In addition to this excellent scholarship opportunity, there are literally scores of other departmental scholarships available to undergraduates through both the Departments of Religion and Philosophy.
 Applications for these undergraduate scholarships are made through the School of Theology & Christian Ministries each Spring semester.

 Additionally, our Master of Arts programs in Missional Leadership, Pastoral Ministry, Spiritual Formation, and Youth, Children & Family Ministry, as well as our Master of Divinity programs in Missional Leadership, Spiritual Formation, and Youth, Children & Family Ministry offer discounts to members of the Church of the Nazarene.
 Likewise, our Online Ministerial Course of Study programs are affordably priced at a substantial savings for those in ministry.
 For more information about financial assistance offered by NNU in either of these programs, please click on the appropriate program in our menu.